American kestrel: Taxonomy

 The American kestrel was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the current binomial name Falco sparverius.
 Linnaeus based his account on the "little hawk" that had been described and illustrated by the English naturalist Mark Catesby in his book The Natural History of Carolina, Florida and the Bahama Islands that was published between 1729 and 1732.
 Linnaeus specified the type locality as America but this was restricted to South Carolina based on Catesby.
-The genus name is from Late Latin falco meaning "falcon".
-The specific epithet sparverius is Medieval Latin for a "sparrowhawk".